Kotti/kotti_user_manual/docs/introduction/users_and_roles.rst

 ..
 Image:: ../images/anonymous_vs_authenticated.png

 In its simplest form, Kotti allows a special user, called the Admin user, to log in and add and edit content.
-In such a simple Kotti website the person who will be adding content, is the Admin user.
 The Admin user has full rights to do anything to the website.

+..
+Note:: If you are just such a person, the sole user for a Kotti website, you
+          may wish to skip the rest of this section, and that of the next, and go directly to the section presenting an :ref:`fresh-kotti-site-example`.
+The discussion below about user
+          roles and workflow is important for larger websites with multiple users and more complex content organization.

 For a larger Kotti website, where several people add content, the Admin user may create accounts for other people.
 One common approach is to divide the website into several top-level sections that different people manage.
 For example, imagine a scenario where Joe, Sally, and Xavier are the content managers for a musical act agency.
-First the Admin user logs in (perhaps the Admin user is one of them; perhaps it is a fourth person), creates the three accounts, then sends emails with user names and passwords.
-The Admin user creates three top-level sections of the website, notifying Joe, Sally, and Xavier about their responsibilities: Joe for the ``Prospects`` section, Sally for the ``Existing Clients`` section, and Xavier for the ``Legal Affairs`` section.
+First the Admin user logs in (perhaps the Admin user is one of Joe, Sally, or Xavier; perhaps it is a fourth person), creates the three accounts for Joe, Sally, and Xavier, then sends them emails with user names and passwords.
+The Admin user also creates three top-level sections of the website, notifying Joe, Sally, and Xavier about their
+responsibilities: Joe for the ``Prospects`` section, Sally for the ``Existing Clients`` section, and Xavier for the ``Legal Affairs`` section.
 The Admin user assigns rights to these three areas by creating three user groups: prospects, existing_clients, and legal_affairs.
 Then, by setting the respective groups as owners of the three website sections, a scheme for organization and responsibility is established.
 Additional people can be added by simply assigning them to a given group.
 For example, if Judy works with Xavier on the legal team, the Admin user creates a new account for Judy, then